Skip to content

 fraiseql lint

-# Auth audit only, fail on any warning
+# Fail on any warning in CI

-fraiseql lint --fix --fail-on critical
+fraiseql lint --fail-on-warning

 Validate the structural correctness of a schema file.
 Optionally connects to the database to cross-check table and column references.